Financial-Times/origami-website/_specification-v1/sass.md

 # {{page.title}}

-Origami component styles are authored in [Sass](http://sass-lang.com/), specifically the SCSS syntax.
+Origami component styles are authored in <a href="http://sass-lang.com/" class="o-typography-link--external">Sass</a>, specifically the SCSS syntax.
 Sass features **should** be used only where they result in increased clarity and reuse.
 Care should be taken that the resulting CSS is not compromised by unnecessary Sass nesting.

 ## Syntax Convention

-Sass **must** validate using the [Origami Sass Lint rules](https://github.com/sasstools/sass-lint), though exceptions **may** be enabled temporarily within a component [using Sass Lint comments](https://github.com/sasstools/sass-lint#disabling-linters-via-source).
+Sass **must** validate using the <a href="https://github.com/sasstools/sass-lint" class="o-typography-link--external">Origami Sass Lint rules</a>, though exceptions **may** be enabled temporarily within a component <a href="https://github.com/sasstools/sass-lint#disabling-linters-via-source" class="o-typography-link--external">using Sass Lint comments</a>.

 Component indent type (tabs or spaces) is not standardised: developers **must** respect whatever indent type is already in use when editing existing components.